 It came to my attention recently that this lender does have some higher interest rates than what I initially understood.
 I just happened to qualify for their better rate (and my credit score is far from perfect); therefore, in an effort to be responsible, transparent, and provide you the best information I can, here is what I think you should know.

 Apparently, if your credit is really bad, you could get a higher interest rate (up to 200%).
 When you apply, they will inform you of your interest rate or APR.
 It will be fixed.
-To see the possible APR’s and fees in your particular state, click here and scroll down to the bottom of the page, click on “rates and terms”, and select your state.

 The other thing I should point out is that in CA, for example, while there are no prepayment fees/penalties as I was told, there is a minimum time the loan can be paid back.
 The minimum loan term is 6 months; and the maximum loan term is 4 years.